Travel.State.Gov > Intercountry Adoption > Country Information > Vietnam Intercountry Adoption Information

 Vietnam is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
 Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Vietnam.

-a) Only intercountry adoptions from Vietnam meeting certain criteria are possible.
-Intercountry adoptions from Vietnam to the United States may proceed through a program for children with special needs, children aged five and older, and children in biological sibling groups, known as the Special Adoption Program.
-U.S. prospective adoptive parents interested in adopting a child from Vietnam through the Special Adoption Program should contact one of the U.S. accredited adoption service providers authorized by the Government of Vietnam to assist in such cases.
+Effective December 31, 2020, intercountry adoptions from Vietnam will no longer be subject to the limited categories of children previously under the Special Adoption Program.
+U.S. prospective adoptive parents interested in adopting a child from Vietnam should contact one of the U.S. accredited adoption service providers authorized to operate in Vietnam by the Government of Vietnam for assistance.

 To bring an adopted child to the United States from Vietnam, you must meet certain suitability and eligibility requirements.
 USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.

 In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents seeking to adopt a child from Vietnam must meet the following requirements imposed by Vietnam: